softworkz/emby-wiki/Item-Types.md

-Media Browser has a number of core library item types.
+Emby has a number of core library item types.
 The type can be determined by examining the Type property of a Dto.
 Api consumers can detect these types to customize their displays and/or query for these types individually to create virtual views.

 The following core types are available: